The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

-\subsection{Scoring Results}
+\subsubsection{Scoring Results}

-The scoring results indicate that the bandwidth value obtained using the peak and the trace criteria provides a data description of reasonably good quality, for both data sets.
-For refrigerant data, the bandwidth values that are computed by peak and trace criteria are close.
-The scoring results indicate that the data description that is obtained using these values is able to separate out all four clusters, whereas the description that is obtained using the modified mean criterion bandwidth value merges the two clusters that lie close to each other.
-As indicated in Figure \ref{tab:2ddiscon1}, the bandwidth value that is obtained using the modified mean criterion is significantly larger than the one obtained using the trace and the peak criteria.
+For the refrigerant data, the data description that is obtained using peak, trace and SADS is able to separate out all four clusters, whereas the description obtained using the modified mean criterion, CV and DFN merges the two clusters that lie close to each other.

+For the ``two-donut and a circle'' data set, the peak and trace methods choose an appropriate bandwidth and deliver the best visual results.
+The DFN and modified mean methods both choose a large bandwidth, while CV and SADS select a small bandwidth.

-\section{Comparison Using High-Dimensional Data}
+\subsection{Comparison Using High-Dimensional Data}

 Comparing the different criteria for high-dimensional data is much more difficult than comparing them for two-dimensional data.
 In two-dimensional data, the quality of the result can be easily judged by looking at the plot of the scoring results.
 But this is not possible for high-dimensional data.
 For the purpose of evaluation, we selected labeled high-dimensional data that have a dominant class.
-We used SVDD on a subset of the dominant class to obtain a description of the dominant class, and then we scored the rest of the data to evaluate the criteria.
+We used SVDD on a subset of the dominant class to obtain a description of it, and then we scored the rest of the data to evaluate the criteria.
 We expected the points in the scoring data set that correspond to the dominant class to be classified as inliers and all other points to be classified as outliers.
 Because the data are labeled, we could also use cross validation to determine the bandwidth that best describes the dominant class in the sense of maximizing a measure of fit, such as the $F_1$ score.
 So in this section we compare the bandwidths that are suggested by the different unsupervised criteria with the bandwidth that is obtained through cross validation for various benchmark data sets.
 The results are summarized in Table \ref{tab:hd} .
-The benchmark data sets used for the analysis are described in sections \ref{subsec:shuttle} through \ref{subsec:te}.\\
+The benchmark data sets used for the analysis are described in sections \ref{subsec:shuttle}.\\

-\subsection{Data Description}
+\subsubsection{Data Description}